owntracks/booklet/docs/features/location.md

 In addition to this, there's also _Region Monitoring_ (a.k.a.
 Geo Fence) and _iBeacon Monitoring_ and _iBeacon Ranging_.

-#### MOVE mode
+#### _Move_ mode

-In MOVE mode, the app monitors location permanently and publishes a new location as soon as the device moves `x` meters or after `t` seconds, whatever happens first. `x` and `t` can be adjusted by the user in the systems settings for OwnTracks.
+In _move_ mode, the app monitors location permanently and publishes a new location as soon as the device moves `x` meters or after `t` seconds, whatever happens first. `x` and `t` can be adjusted by the user in the systems settings for OwnTracks.
 The defaults are 100m and 300 seconds (5 minutes).

 The payoff is higher battery usage as high as in navigation or tracker app.
-So it is recommend to use MOVE mode while charging or during moves only - hence the name.
+So it is recommend to use _move_ mode while charging or during moves only - hence the name.

-Please note, MOVE mode is active when the app is active (a.k.a in foreground).
+Please note, _move_ mode is active when the app is active (a.k.a in foreground).

-#### SIGNIFICANT LOCATION CHANGE mode
+#### _Significant location change_ mode

-iOS defines a SIGNIFICANT LOCATION CHANGE as travelling a distance of at least 500 meters in 5 minutes.
+iOS defines a _Significant location change_ as travelling a distance of at least 500 meters in 5 minutes.
 This mode allows the app to run in background and minimize the power consumption.